The One Way to Get in on Elon Musk’s Robotaxi Before Its 10/10 Debut

 That’s what I did for my trip from Phoenix Sky Harbor International to my house.

-And you can check out my video report during that trip right here.
+And you can check out my video report during that trip by clicking the play button below.

 Here’s How It Works

-Note: Editor’s Note: Tens of thousands of dockworkers went on strike recently over wages… and automation.
-Last year, Hollywood writers went on strike over payment plans… and artificial intelligence.
-Other labor groups are pushing state legislatures to ban the use of driverless trucks.